r-hub/pkgsearch/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Search CRAN R Packages and get their metadata
+# Search and Query CRAN R Packages

 <!-- badges: start -->